babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 result set when run against SQL Server, the SQL statement will fail.
 To better deal with statements that might fail, Babelfish allows you to define *escape hatches*.
 An escape hatch is a flag that specifies Babelfish behavior when it encounters an unsupported feature or syntax.
-Babelfish can either return an error or ignore the condition if the PostgreSQL result set is not a perfect match for the result set returned by SQL Server.

 You can use the `sp_babelfish_configure` stored procedure to display or change the settings of each escape hatch.
 Use the script to specify if each escape